-- Have a sound understanding of how the past is reconstructed through archaeology - Be able to think critically about how the past is presented in the media - Actively question narratives that privilege "alien" explanations for the achievements of indigenous peoples
+- Describe and explain how the past is reconstructed through archaeology - Analyze how the past is presented in the media - Critique narratives that privilege "alien" explanations for the achievements of indigenous peoples

 Required Text/Readings

 Feder, Kenneth.
 Frauds, Myths, and Mysteries: Science and Pseudoscience in Archaeology.
 Oxford University Press, 9th Edition, 2017.